TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/011 Logic layer.md

 The method is `static` because it is a utility method.
 It just takes an argument, does something with that and either returns void or some object.
 We don't use any field variables.\
 Making the method `static` is a occasional, minor optimization, which your IDE may suggest to you.
 It is not necessary.

+##### Logic placement
+Validating the data of a User.
+Where to put that?
+I have it as a method, the one above, in the logic layer.\
+However, you may also see that this kind of logic is in the constructor of the Todo.
+This is also common practice.
+It will ensure that a Todo object is never created in an invalid state.\
+We would however still need to check the user name in the logic class, so I have decided to keep all validation logic together, it is just what I am used to.
+This way, the Todo object is kept clean and simple.

 ### Exceptions
-Notice how it is always just an `Exception`.
+Notice how it is always just an `Exception` being thrown.
 This means, the layer above, i.e. the Controllers of the Web API, may not be able to detect what kind of problem we have, and always just returns the same HTTP error code.\
 This is not very fine grained, but is acceptable for now.

-If you want to improve, you would create new custom Exceptions, e.g. UsernameTakenException, or InvalidUsernameLengthException, etc. Your custom exceptions are just a normal class, which extends `Exception`.\
+If you want to improve, you would create new custom Exceptions, e.g. `UnavailableUsernameException`, or `InvalidUsernameLengthException`, etc. Your custom exceptions are just a normal class, which extends `Exception`.\
 The Controller above can then catch different types of exceptions, and return a more telling error code.
 In the case of invalid username, it is a user-error.
 If something else happens, e.g. there is no connection to the database, it is a server error, resulting in two different HTTP error codes.

 These custom exceptions are outside the scope of this project.
 It is left to the interested reader to implement themselves.
 Often these exceptions are placed in the Domain component.